samuelrwabwera/signature/README.md

 ## Usage

 ![Data source](/assets/signatureImage.gif)
-- After the signature is drawn, on clicking the save button, then the drawn signature is saved or in case the client wants to draw a better signature then he/she has to click the reset button and then the signature pad will be cleared for another signatured to be drawn.
-- When the image is saved, a pop up appears which indicates, "image saved"
+- After the signature is drawn, it can either be saved automatically after a timeout of three seconds by selecting the saveOnChange option or saved using the default save button when the option for saveOnFormCommit is selected.

 ### Appearance configuration
 ![Data source](/assets/Home.PNG)